Best Time to Visit Albania

 Autumn, specifically September and October, is another great time to visit Albania.

-Not only does this season offer more moderate temperatures, but it also allows visitors to avoid the peak tourist season of summer.
+This season offers more moderate temperatures and allows visitors to avoid the peak tourist season of summer.

 During autumn, travelers can continue to enjoy outdoor activities such as hiking, biking, and sightseeing with the bonus of experiencing the beautiful fall foliage throughout the country.